-- 5.12 The previous decision (16/01540/FUL) did not raise the issue of residential amenity as a reason for refusal.
+- 5.18 The previous decision (16/01540/FUL) did not raise the issue of residential amenity as a reason for refusal.
 Nonetheless, the relationship is noted with the properties on Bravener Court.
-The proposals maintain a separation of at least 21m between Plot 3 and 20 Bravener Court with other properties further away.
-Further the use of a dormer bungalow for Plot 3 also reduces the bulk and mass and impact of the proposed dwelling.
-The use of landscaping and hedgerows will, over time, lessen the impact of the proposed dwellings further. - 5.13 It is considered that the separation distance is therefore sufficient to maintain appropriate privacy to existing and future residential occupiers.
+The proposal would maintain a separation of at least 21m between Plot 3 and 20 Bravener Court with other properties further away.
+Further, the use of a dormer bungalow on Plot 3 reduces the bulk and mass and impact of the proposed dwelling.
+The use of landscaping and hedgerows would, over time, lessen the impact of the proposed dwellings further. - 5.19 It is considered that the separation distance is therefore sufficient to maintain appropriate privacy to existing and future residential occupiers.